Get insider access

 47.12 dB

 The leakage performance is sub-par.
-Leakage is mostly concentrated between the mid to treble range, which sounds somewhat full-bodied.
+Leakage is mostly concentrated between the mid to treble range, so it sounds somewhat full-bodied.
 As a result, if you're listening to audio at high volumes, others around you can hear it, even in noisier environments like an office.

 Microphone